inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

    :align: center

-47. When you’re done, you can save the symbol itself in QGIS so that you won’t have to do all this work again if you want to use the symbol again in the future.
+47. When you’re done, you can save the symbol itself in QGIS so that you won’t have to do all this work again if you want to use the symbol in the future.
 Save your current symbol style by clicking the :guilabel:`Save Style...` button under the Style tab of the Layer Properties dialog.